HP-IDOL-OnDemand/HPSentimentAnalysis/TUTORIAL.md

 Connecting Java with Vertica
 ----------------------------

-Our database is created and populated.
-The next step is to write a Java library that communicates with it.
+Our database is created.
+The next step is to write a Java library that communicates with it to insert values and to query it.
 For that, we need to create a Vertica account and download the [Vertica JDBC driver](https://my.vertica.com/download-community-edition/#drivers).
 Once downloaded, install it in your local Maven repository to facilitate its use.

 [code collapse="true" light="true" title="command line"]